 - A dark teal green wall color like Sherwin Williams Coté D Azur

-- Puffer fish lamp from Cheeky Tiki (I’m not usually a fan of taxidermy, but the Tiki bar I visited had several of these hanging over the bar with multi colored lights in them and they looked awesome)
+- Puffer fish lamp from Cheeky Tiki (link now gone) (I’m not usually a fan of taxidermy, but the Tiki bar I visited had several of these hanging over the bar with multi colored lights in them and they looked awesome)

 - Azrock VCT flooring in Minty.